 Jiu-jitsu and other martial arts disciplines, such as karate, will provide your child with a true sense of self-defense spirit.

-BJJ will provide your children with all they need to protect themselves as well as the correct mindset to deal with difficult situations.
+BJJ will provide your children with all they need to protect themselves and the correct mindset from dealing with difficult situations.

-It is also a fantastic method for teenagers to learn how to communicate with children of all ages and backgrounds.
+It is also a fantastic method for teenagers to communicate with children of all ages and backgrounds.

-Kids become acquainted with the class authority figures, such as the professors and assistant instructors, through participation in class activities.
+Kids become acquainted with the class authority figures, such as the professors and assistant instructors, through class activities.

 Kid’s jiu-jitsu practitioners (4 to 15 years old) can receive colored belts that reward their effort in the BJJ martial art mats.

-The International Brazilian Jiu-Jitsu Federation (IBJJF) eligible 5 BJJ youth levels (white, gray, yellow, orange, and green).
+The International Brazilian Jiu-Jitsu Federation recognizes five BJJ youth levels (white, gray, yellow, orange, and green).

-Moreover, there are 13 belts for competitors aged 4 through 15 years old such as the White, Gray-White, Gray, Gray-Black, Yellow-White, Yellow, Yellow-Black, Orange-White, Orange, Orange-Black, Green-White, Green, Green-Black
+Moreover, there are 13 belts for competitors aged 4 through 15, such as the White, Gray-White, Gray, Gray-Black, Yellow-White, Yellow, Yellow-Black, Orange-White, and Orange, Orange-Black, Green-White, Green, Green-Black.

-Here is an informal BJJ picture that describes the Brazilian jiu-jitsu kids’ belts and progression time.
+An informal BJJ picture describes the Brazilian jiu-jitsu kids’ belts and progression time.

 There are many excellent resources available now for kids jujitsu.
-Some BJJ books are written for coaches, parents, and children.
+In addition, some BJJ books are written for coaches, parents, and children.

 Here are a number of the highest resources we recommend.

-The story began when little Marc decides to become a Warrior Kid alongside his uncle Jake.
+The story begins when little Marc decides to become a Warrior Kid alongside his uncle Jake.

-But, a big change in Marc’s life is coming when he knows that his uncle Jake is coming to remain for the entire summer, Marc can’t wait.
+But, a significant change in Marc’s life is coming when he knows that his uncle Jake is coming to remain for the entire summer; Marc can’t wait.